PaulWheatcroft/owery-joinery/README.md

 A mobile first approach defined the layout of the site.
 Bootstrap was used extensively for layout control.

 A sticky menu was chosen to ensure easy access to navigate the website.

+I chose the term cart over bag as research suggests humans identify a cart as something you put items in temporarily as opposed to a bag which is what you take items away in.

+The Admin Tools were designed for a desktop view.

 # Testing